imApoorva36/IEEE-Eureka-CTF/README.md

 # IEEE-Eureka-CTF
-This is a website for the website of the IEEE NITK Student Branch Eureka's CTF
+This is a repository for the website of the IEEE NITK Student Branch Eureka's CTF